 - Can result in overdraft fees in cases of insufficient funds

 - In cases where additional accounts are attached for overdraft protection, there is a risk of these accounts being drained of funds

 - No ability to place a “stop payment”

 Electronic Funds Transfer Act

-- Limited time to report loss or unauthorized use of card
+- Limited time to report the loss or unauthorized use of a card

 - If reported within 2 business days, cannot be held responsible for more than $50